A-Potat0/Variation-Jam/variations-menu/ideas.md

         > spam the buttons
         > quick time event
         >
+        > shoot balls to keep the sky from falling
         >
+        >
+        >
+        > platforming ball on a mooving wall
         >
 > have all of the diferent variations affect the others